ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

   unknown value should be treated as if it where `render`.
   - where a contentType is unrecognized or unsupported.
   - where a language tag is unrecognized or unsupported.

+## Provider validation of Message ID and timestamp

+This document describes a way to communicate a copy of the message ID and timestamp field in the MLS additional authenticated data of the message.
+This information will be available to intermediaries.
+These intermediaries can perform limited validation on these two fields.

+The message ID consists of a local part (typically a UUID) and a domain.
+The provider of the sending client and the owning provider of the MLS group MAY reject messages where the domain in the message ID does not match the domain of the sending client's provider.
+The sending client's provider MAY also reject messages where the message ID matches its domain and the UUID is the duplicate of another previously seen message.
+Note that an exhaustive search for duplicate message IDs is not feasible on high-traffic highly available systems.

+The provider of the sending client and the owning provider of the MLS group MAY reject messages where the timestamp is excessive (ex: more than two hours ahead or behind the correct time).
+A receiving provider may receive messages which are days or weeks old, but may still reject messages with a timestamp which is far in the future.

 ## Alternate content rendering